kitspace/1clickBOM/README.md

 ### Build and Test Requirements ###

+The code is available on [Github][7].
 1clickBOM is written in [Coffeescript][4] which transpiles to Javascript.
 Currently development is done on Chromium.

 ### Build and Test Instructions ###